 I knew the ugly side to Jean.
 She gave me her ugly side.
 I saw her mothering side when she comforted one of my older sisters.
 She had a great relationship with her.
 I was privy to her comforting words when my sister began menstruating.
 I stood outside our bedroom door and listened as Jean described how babies were born.
 I was so touched by this exchange.
 I could feel the fondness between them.
 When my time came Jean said, “There are towels in the linen press”.
 What a difference.

 I can remember coming home from school with a packet of cigarettes in my school-bag.
 Some time before, the school had sent a letter home to my parents stating that I had been smoking in the toilets with a number of girls.
 This was untrue.
 My father was to go to the school to talk to the Principal.
 I was called out of my 9th grade class to go down to the Principal’s office.
 As I approached I heard my father’s raised voice.
 He was shouting profanities as loudly as he could.
 They came out of the office; both of them red faced.
 My father looked at me, and without a word pushed me forward before him.
 We didn’t speak; this was my father’s way; one didn’t speak about anything.

 For the next year the Principal would ridicule me in public whenever the opportunity arose.
-I understood why and, because I didn’t have any friends to back me up, I would obediently do as he said; picking up all of the rubbish from the play areas, or whatever else he could do to try to humiliate me, as he had been humiliated by my father.
-Naturally, I never uttered a word of this to Charles; this would have been quite a mistake to do so.
+I understood why and, because I didn’t have any friends to back me up, I would obediently do as he said; picking up all of the rubbish from the play areas, or whatever else he could do to try to humiliate me; as he had been humiliated by my father.
+Naturally, I never uttered a word of this to Charles (my father); this would have been quite a mistake to do so.